prateekshukla17/XenCRM_Backend/README.md

 - Microservices: Adds complexity, multiple databases, queue, eventual consistency problems, a Monolith would have been simpler for a small project.

-- Production Costs: Extra Compute costs for an extra database(for this project Neon DB is free till a certail limit.)
+- Production Costs: Extra Compute costs for an extra database(for this project Neon DB is free till a certain limit.)

-- Multiple Services: Running multiple processes for development: containerising the application would be and future scope and better practise for production enviroments.
+- Multiple Services: Running multiple processes for development -> containerization the application would be and future scope and better practise for production enviroments.

-- AI Integeration(MCP Server) : Needs an external client like CLAUDE DESKTOP, for future scope, building and MCP to directly intergrating into the webapplication.
+- AI Integeration(MCP Server) : Needs an external client like CLAUDE DESKTOP, for future scope, building and MCP to directly intergrating into the web application.

 ### Credits